weliem/bluez_inc/README.md

 }
 ```

+When you pass 'NULL' as the last argument to `binc_adapter_set_discovery_filter`, you indicate that you don't want to filter on service UUIDs.
+Otherwise you can pass a GPtrArray with a number of service UUIDs that you want to filter on.
 The discovery will deliver all found devices on the callback you provided.
 You typically check if it is the device you are looking for, stop the discovery and then connect to it:

 ```c